In this article we cover:

 When logging in with your authentication code and selecting the 'Remember me' box, Vevox will keep you logged in automatically.
 After 30 days of inactivity, this will resent and you will need to get a new authentication code.

-In your internet browser, move to your Vevox dashboard and select the PowerPoint Add-in option in the main navigation menu on the left.
+In your internet browser, move to your Vevox dashboard and select the the 'Settings' option in the main menu.
+Then click 'Generate authentication code'.

 Move back to your PowerPoint and paste that code into the Authenticate box and press 'Ok'.